-And I agree.
-No matter if you have no experience, 1 year of experience, or 5 years of experience, you can learn anything with the right attitude.
 So, approach writing your young professional resume with a positive attitude, knowing there are going to be a lot of revisions, edits, and drafts.
 Writing a professional resume takes time and dedication.
 But in the end, you’ll have a compelling summary of your experiences and story for why you’re right for the job.

 What are your tips for writing a young professional resume?